15 Must-Visit Tourist Destinations in North Carolina

 Location: 11 West Jones St. Raleigh, NC

 Have you ever seen a gorge in this lifetime?
 If not, it’s your chance to see it up close and personal in NC at the Linville Gorge.
-This scenic gorge is such a beautiful sightseeing spot overlooking views of Table Rock and Hawksbill.
+This scenic gorge is a beautiful sightseeing spot overlooking Table Rock and Hawksbill views.
 There are several beginner-friendly hikes you can join if you’re up for it.
-But as a Wilderness Area, there are side trails that are quite hard to go to if you’re not a seasoned hiker yet.
-Don’t forget to drop by the Linville Falls!
+But as a Wilderness Area, side trails are quite hard to go to if you’re not a seasoned hiker yet.
+Don’t forget to drop by Linville Falls!

 Location: Marion, NC

 North Carolina Zoo

 See wild animals when you visit the North Carolina Zoo!
 This not-so-ordinary animal habitat is actually the “world’s largest natural habitat zoo.”
 Here, you’ll see wild animals living in natural locations.
 Say hello to the living creatures such as the African lion, North American River otter, polar bear, desert tortoise, and more!
 The zoo offers educational resources both for kids and adults as they impart knowledge of the animal conversation.
 They also have a zoo school that lets you work with a zookeeper to know more about their roles!
 If you want to stay longer, they have day and overnight camps you can choose from.

 Note: due to the pandemic, the number of visitors allowed may be reduced due to social distancing.
 Visit their official websites and social media pages to know more about their safety protocols before your visit.
 Travel safely!